NGewirtz/Cheers/README.md

 ![CHEERS!](http://s3-us-east-2.amazonaws.com/cheers-the-app/beers/images/000/000/809/original/Screen_Shot_2017-10-28_at_4.20.51_PM.png?1509635721)

 Cheers is a full stack web application built using Ruby on Rails and React with Redux technology.
 At its core Cheers is a website that allows you to checkin a rating for your all of favorite beers.
-You can comment on your fiends checkins, check out the top ranked beers throughout the entire site, search for a particular beers, and add new beers to your own personal wish list.
+You can comment on your fiends checkins, check out the top ranked beers throughout the entire site, search for a particular beer, and add new beers to your own personal wish list.
 Inspired by untapped, cheers brings beer drinkers together from all over the world.

 ## Live site